Loading

 Before building a composite deck, always read the installation instructions from the manufacturer, paying special attention to the required joist spacing for that specific composite decking.
 Most composite decking materials, like Trex composite decking, limit maximum joist spacing for composite decking to 16" on center spacing for straight decking and 12" on center joist spacing for 45-degree angle diagonal decking.

-Also, many composite decking materials require 12" or even 9" on center stair stringers spacing to support composite stair treads.
-If you are installing composite decking over an existing frame, you may need to install new intermediate joists or stair stringers to meet the installation requirements.
+Many composite decking materials also require 12" or even 9" on center stair stringers spacing to support composite stair treads.
+If you install composite decking over an existing frame, you may need to install new intermediate joists or stair stringers to meet the installation requirements.

-Since most composite products are more flexible than their wood counterparts, they don’t hide imperfections in the framing quite as well.
+Since most composite products are more flexible than their wood counterparts, they don’t hide imperfections in the framing.
 This can sometimes cause an uneven surface.
 That’s why stretching a string across the joist for composite deck boards can help detect spots that may be higher than others.
 These spots can be addressed with a power hand planer to give you a more uniform surface for the deck of your dreams.

 How to Space and Lay Joists For Decking